 Daffodils at NHB

 By the early 1980s, it was clear that the Agency needed to expand beyond the Original Headquarters Building.
-By this time, there was a need for an additional building and more parking.
 Smith, Hinchman, and Grylls Associates presented a design that was functional for the Agency’s needs and would blend in with the existing OHB structure.

-The final design is two, six-story office towers built into a hillside behind OHB.
-The New Headquarters Building is linked to the OHB building in a seamless blend of the two structures.
-The main entrance to NHB is on the fourth floor.
-Inside the entrance, one is greeted by a huge skylight ceiling and, at the end of the entry corridor, a spectacular view of the OHB.
+The final design is two six-story office towers built into a hillside behind OHB and linked to the original structure.
+The main entrance to NHB is on the fourth floor, with a huge skylight ceiling and, at the end of the entry corridor, a view of OHB.

 The groundbreaking ceremony for NHB took place on 24 May 1984; the building was completed by March 1991.